 On the other hand, Matthew Mitchell fails to quite make it work.
 For one, he doesn’t do enough to mimic the distinctiveness of Ritchie’s wry tough guy characters.
 We get a bunch of gangsters in the midst of a caper who are all characterised by an individual quirk (sort of), although most of these soon get forgotten and you just end up with a bunch of squabbling, slightly inept criminals.
 There is no playing them off each other in Ritchie’s kinetically over-the-top style, nor much in the way of twists and turns.
 Mitchell has also set out to engage in the gonzo genre mash-up but somehow forgets the comedy elements.
 In fact, bar the occasional quirk, Gangsters, Guns and Zombies could mostly play out as a regular zombie film.

 By very dint of the fact that we spend 90 minutes with these characters, they eventually settle in with a certain amiability.
 Things perk up with the introduction of Cassandra Orhan, who becomes a love interest, and her shotgun-wielding grandmother Jennie Latham.
-It passes along as an average zombie entry, even at times almost approaches the not bad, although eventually settles in as being unmemorable overall.
+It passes along as an average zombie entry, even at times almost approaches the not bad, but most be considered unmemorable overall.

-Gangsters, Guns and Zombies was a directorial debut for British director Matthew Mitchell who has subsequently stayed in horror territory with the likes of It Never Sleeps (2014) and The Rizen (2017).
+Gangsters, Guns and Zombies was a directorial debut for British director Matt Mitchell who has subsequently stayed in horror territory with the likes of It Never Sleeps (2014), The Rizen (2017) and The Rizen: Possession (2019).